stfnk/Cewe2pdf/README.md

 ### Known Issues
-_Currently only the following features are supported!_
+_Currently only the following features are mostly supported!_
 * Images
 * Text Boxes
 * Image Borders